stangri/source.openwrt.melmac.net/luci-mod-alt-reboot/README.md

 ## Description

-This package allows you to reboot to alternative partition on supported (dual-partition) routers.
-This package overwrites default Reboot (System --> Reboot) page.
+This package allows you to reboot to an alternative partition on supported (dual-partition) routers.
+This package overwrites the default Reboot (System --> Reboot) page.

 ## Supported Devices